 With CoastSnap everyone can be a scientist – it's as easy as snap, share, see.

-Changes in our coastlines can be driven by a number of things, including currents, waves and tides, changes in coastal vegetation and changes in sediment supply.
-All of these things can occur naturally or as a result of human influences.
+These changes can be driven by currents, waves and tides, changes in coastal vegetation and changes in sediment supply, among other things.
+All of these can occur naturally, and some as a result of human actions.

 Climate change also drives change in our coastlines by causing sea levels to rise and increasing the frequency and severity of storm events.

-At CoastSnap photo points you can take photos of the coastline and send them into our community database.
-These images can then be analysed to show the change that occurs over time, which will help us better understand and manage our coastal environment.
+At CoastSnap photo points, you can take photos of the coastline with the same viewpoint as others in the community and send them to our database.
+These images can then be overlain and analysed to show the change that occurs over time, which will help us better understand and manage our coastal environment.

-Snap to be a part of our city’s future.
+Snap to be a part of our district’s future.

 Contributing to coastal science is as easy as snap, share, see.
 Simply travel to a CoastSnap location and follow the instructions below.